Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 ### Custom Validators

-A recommended way to create a custom validator is to create is as a directive:
+A recommended way to create a custom validator is to use it as a directive that implements the `Validator` interface:

 ```ts
 // min-max-validator.directive.ts